hyperhq/docs.hyper.sh-hyper/Reference/CLI/load.md

     Load an image from a tar archive or local docker daemon

       --help             Print usage
-      -i, --input        Read from a remote archive file compressed with gzip, bzip, or xz -f, --file         Read from local tar archive file (only the new layers will be uploaded), instead of STDIN -l, --local        Read from local docker daemon (only the new layers will be uploaded) -q, --quiet        Do not show load process
+      -i, --input        Read from a local or remote archive file compressed with gzip, bzip, or xz, instead of STDIN -l, --local        Read from local docker daemon (only the new layers will be uploaded) -q, --quiet        Do not show load process